 The GMAT score is in the range of 200 to 800 and each GMAT score translates to GMAT percentile figure.
-Same is the case with GMAT scores of Quant, Verbal, IR, and AWA sections.
+The same is the case with GMAT scores of Quant, Verbal, IR, and AWA sections.
 For all these sub-sections your score will translate into a percentile.

 |GMAT score||GMAT percentile|